gucio321/giu-animations/README.md

 This may lead to unexpected behaviour or even panic!
 Its good practice to set unique ID everywhere!

+### Auto triggering

+Animator provides a simple way of automatical animations start.
+You can do this by using `Trigger` method.
+This method takes three arguments:

+- `TriggerType` (TriggerNever, TriggerOnChange, TriggerOnTrue) tells Animator when to start the animation.
+- play mode - tells how to start it
+- and the last argument is a trigger function `func() bool` (**TIP** you can use any of `imgui` functions like `imgui.IsItemHovered`)

 ### Key Frame

 Key frames are states of animation with a specified animation states.